 Income protection (IP) cover provides you with a monthly income if you're injured or ill and aren't able to work.
 IP helps you continue paying your expenses while you are unable to work for up to 2 years.

 Receiving automatic cover in Equip Super

-If you had death and TPD cover while you were an employee member of Toyota Super, you will receive default death and TPD cover automatically in Equip Super.
+You may receive default death and TPD cover automatically in Equip Super.
 You won't automatically receive any IP cover.

 Death and TPD cover options